Skip to main content

 Intellectual Property Rights (IPR)

-If you are coming to work in Poland, you should check what type of employment contract you will sign.
-It is often the employer who has the rights to the intellectual property.
-Thus, it depends on the type of the contract and internal regulations of the employing institution.
+If you are coming to work in Poland, you should check what type of contract you will sign.
+It is often the employer who has the rights to intellectual property.
+So it depends on the type of the contract you have and the internal rules of the employing organisation.

-In Poland there are two types of employment contracts: a regular employment contract and civil law contracts (umowa zlecenie and umowa o dzieło).
+There are two types of employment contracts in Poland: a regular employment contract and civil law contracts (umowa zlecenie and umowa o dzieło).
+Read more

-As far as the civil law contracts are concerned, the IPR settlement depends on what is written in the contract.
-If civil law contract does not specify any IPR issues, the IPR to an invention or piece of work belongs to their author.
-Contrary to that, if you have an employment contract, all results of your work (including copyrights and other IPR) belong to the employer.
+As far as civil law contracts are concerned, the IPR settlement depends on what is written in the contract.
+If a civil law contract does not specify any IPR issues, the IPR for an invention or piece of work belongs to the author.
+On the other hand, if you have an employment contract, all the results of your work (including copyrights and other IPRs) belong to the employer.

-There are two categories of copyrights: moral rights and economic rights.
-Moral rights are inalienable, thus always belong to the author.
-The situation with economic rights is more complicated.
-According to the Polish law, it is the employing institution that has the priority to publish a piece of work of an employee who has produced it as a result of his or her work duties.
-Still, the author has the right to financial benefits.
+There are two categories of copyright: moral rights and economic rights.
+Moral rights are inalienable and therefore always belong to the author.
+Economic rights are more complicated.
+According to Polish law, the employing institution has the priority to publish the work of an employee who has created it as a result of his or her work duties.
+Nevertheless, the author has the right to financial benefits.

-If the institution does not sign a relevant contract with the author within 6 months from the moment of delivering the piece of work or if it has not been published within 2 years from the date of receiving, the author has the right to decide on how and where his/her work will be published.
-The employer (scientific institution) has the right to use the produced results free-of-charge and to make them available to other scientists for the purpose of their research or teaching if it results from the agreed purpose of the piece of work or it has been provided in the contract.
+If the institution does not sign a relevant contract with the author within 6 months from the date of delivery of the work, or if the work has not been published within 2 years from the date of receipt, the author has the right to decide how and where his or her work will be published.
+The employer (scientific institution) has the right to use the results produced free-of-charge and to make them available to other scientists for the purposes of their research or teaching, if this results from the agreed purpose of the work or is provided for in the contract.

-As far as scientific research results are concerned, it all depends on the content of the employment contract.
-Therefore, it is so important to read the contract that you sign, paying special attention to the issues concerning copyrights of your work.
+As far as the results of scientific research are concerned, everything depends on the content of the employment contract.
+This is why it is so important to read the contract that you sign, paying particular attention to the issues relating to the copyrights of your work.